 This is your alternate square knot.

-Step 4 :Next step is diagonal half hitch knots from both sides to make a V shape.
+Step 4 :Next step is making diagonal half hitch knots from both sides to make a V shape.

 Divide the cords into sets of five.
 From the left hand five cords, take the left extreme end cord and place it diagonally over the remaining four cords.